 Assessment findings:

 Marine mammals.
 Source of significant concern for most important habitats during the season when they are in use by animals.
-Concern level can be reduced to notable if double-hulled tankers are used, during the off-season, with certain restrictions on speed limit, and with marine mammal observers on board to be ready for maneuvering away from animal concentrations if they occur.
+Concern level can be reduced to notable if double-hulled tankers are used, during the off-season, with certain restrictions on speed limit, and with marine mammal observers on board to initiate maneuvers away from animal concentrations if they occur.

 Seabirds.
-Source of notable concern for most of the habitats: the importance of bird areas should be considered in any oil spill contingency plans, and tankers should be double hulled.
+Source of notable concern for most of the habitats where the importance of bird areas should be considered in any oil spill contingency plans, and tankers should be double hulled.
 Can be a source of significant concern for the core habitats (moulting sites, wintering areas, migration stopovers) of eiders.

 Fish.
 Source of minor concern for many fish habitats.
 Restrictions depend on scale and intensity of operations for some areas.
 This is in case only when double-hulled tankers are used in the area.